jacek-marchwicki/example-rx-and-kotlin-and-either/articles/kill-the-sleep.md

 }
 ```

-Than you need to wrap scheduler with the `IdlingRunnable`:
+Then you need to wrap your scheduler so that  it’d use `IdlingRunnable`:

 ```kotlin
 private class IdlingSchedulerWrapper(private val wrapped: Scheduler, private val countingIdlingResource: CountingIdlingResource) : Scheduler() {